lmb/vimto/docs/container.md

 # Container format

-The container (or directory) must contain a file `/boot/vmlinuz` which is used to boot the VM.
+The container must contain one of these files in order to boot the VM.

+1. `/boot/vmlinux`
+2. `/boot/vmlinuz`

+The first existing file is used.

 Other files and directories in the container are merged with the host filesystem using an overlayfs mount inside the VM.